 The temporomandibular joint is a sophisticated jaw joint responsible for controlling both the opening and closing mouth movements, chewing, communication, yawning and emotional expression.
 It consists of a network of interconnected muscles, bone tissue, ligaments, and cartilage that connect the lower jaw to the temporal bone.
 Any injury or underlying health problem affecting the temporomandibular joint and any surrounding structures often lead to temporomandibular (TMJ) disorders characterized by excessive jaw pain, headaches, difficulties in opening the mouth, jaw locking and difficulties to chew.

 One of the risk factors contributing to the development and progression of temporomandibular (TMJ) disorders is stress, which is known to trigger and worsen TMJ disorders.
-To reduce stress and avoid TMJ, you can visit Pellis Medispa for a relaxing treatment.
 Stress and TMJ disorders are linked via various mechanisms among them being;

 Increased teeth grinding and clenching